Learning Visual Representations via Language-Guided Sampling

-\item \textbf{NNCLR. } We rely on the implementation of NNCLR provided by Lightly~\cite{susmelj2020lightly} since NNCLR~\cite{dwibedi2021nnclr} did not release an official implementation.
+\item \textbf{NNCLR. } We rely on the implementation of NNCLR provided by Lightly~\cite{susmelj2020lightly} since NNCLR~\cite{dwibedi2021nnclr} did not release an implementation.
 Specifically, we use the memory bank implementation from Lightly and reimplement NNCLR.
-We find that while our NNCLR implementation outperforms SimCLR on ImageNet, it under-performs on RedCaps.
-We use a 3 layer MLP (2048, 2048, 2048, 256) as our projection head and a 2 layer MLP (256, 4098, 256) as our prediction head.
+While our NNCLR implementation outperforms SimCLR on ImageNet, as reported in the paper, it underperforms on RedCaps.
+We use a 3-layer MLP (2048, 2048, 2048, 256) as our projection head and a 2-layer MLP (256, 4098, 256) as our prediction head.
 We also use a queue of length 16384 (equivalent to 32 batches) for the memory bank.
-For Language NNCLR, we use the memory bank from Lightly as well, similar to DeCLIP~\cite{li2022declip}.
-We adapt the CLIP implementation listed above with a memory bank for the language encoder.
+For Language NNCLR, we also use the memory bank from Lightly, similar to DeCLIP~\cite{li2022declip}.
+We augment the CLIP implementation with a memory bank for the language encoder.
 We use a weighting of 0.8 for the CLIP loss and 0.2 for the language NNS loss, similar to DeCLIP~\cite{li2022declip}.

 \end{itemize}